caiguanhao/nginx-bypass-gfw/README.md

 * Edit configs in `install.sh`.
 * Run `./install.sh`.
 * Copy config files in the `generated` directory to your nginx directory.

+### Facebook

+Since it is difficult to fix the log in problem for facebook, I would rather copy the Cookie string in your Chrome, after you have successfully logged in facebook, to the facebook nginx config file.
+Therefore, every one can see your facebook, so we use auth_basic to secure the site.